 List of all downloadable Washington State Park maps

-This working pioneer farm offers tours and elaborate school field trips.
+The park offers tours and elaborate school field trips.
 "Old-time" special events are sponsored by the park throughout the year.
-Viewing antique farm implements in action and enjoying the historic gardens are popular activities.
+Enjoy historic gardens.

 This area is the location of one of the first homesteads in the Kittitas valley.
 The Olmstead family arrived in 1875 and lived on the farm for about 100 years before donating it to Washington State Parks in 1968.
-Today, it continues to be a working farm, with some of the land still worked with old-fashioned equipment.
 The original 1875 log cabin and 1908 farmhouse (with the family's furnishings intact) are still standing, as are most of the outbuildings.

-This pioneer working farm offers both elaborate school field trips and guided tours for the public.
-School field trips include a tour of an old log cabin and farmhouse plus butter-churning and pioneer games.
+This pioneer farm offers both elaborate school field trips and guided tours for the public.
+School field trips include a tour of an old log cabin and farmhouse.
 Pioneer artifacts on display at the farm include tools, furniture, clothing, farm implements and machinery.

 Free guided public tours take place weekends from noon to 4 p.m., Memorial Day through Labor Day.
 Group tours and school field trips are available for a fee.
 To book tours and field trips, call the park at (509) 925-1943.